 - The certified list of registered shareholders as of the record date

-- The Affidavit of Distribution of the proxy materials and
+- The Affidavit of Distribution of the proxy materials

 - A copy of the blank ballots used at an in-person meeting.

-This file may be a shared one, with input from those who work on the annual meeting.
+This file may be a shared one, with input from those who worked on the annual meeting.
 The point is to have a centralized file with evidence of everything related to the meeting so that each year there is a reference point, and no one has to start the process from scratch.